Parent Training (including migrant parent training)

 Methodology

-The training applies a participatory learning approach, using methods of questions & answers engagement (e.g. via drawings, sticker notes , group activities, videos, role plays and case studies).
-The trainer(s) will lead the participants through each sessions and facilitate the discussions on their concerns and solutions/best practices in dealing with their children.
+The training applies a participatory learning approach, using methods of questions & answers engagement (e.g. via drawings, sticker notes, group activities, videos, role plays and case studies).
+The trainer(s) will lead the participants through each session and facilitate the discussions on their concerns and solutions/best practices in dealing with their children.
 Interaction with participants takes place throughout the training, and experience sharing and learning among participants themselves are equally critical to the success of the training.

-Additionally, dependent on the factory’s needs, The Centre and the client can identify and train personnel on site to continue to promote and support migrant parents through a Training of Trainers (ToT).
+Additionally, depending on the factory’s needs, The Centre and the client can identify and train personnel on-site to continue to promote and support migrant parents through a Training of Trainers (ToT).
 We have also successfully set up online parenting communities for our clients to ensure the sustainability of this programme and have a free WeChat platform with weekly articles on parenting (see more below).

-14,615 workers took part in The Centre’s migrant parent training programme between 2014-2020.
+14,615 workers took part in The Centre’s migrant parent training programme between 2014 and 2020.
 Below is the consolidated feedback from 1249 of those workers.

 MPT-impact-chart-1.pngMPT-impact-chart-2.png